itsallcode/openfasttrace-demo/oft-live-demo-medium.md

 While the converter is undoubtedly useful, it simply converts all its inputs into a specific requirements interchange format.

 ### Tracing OFT With Itself
-You might have heard the term "eat your own dogfood".
+You might have heard the term "eat your own dog food".
 This means that an organization should use its own products in order to share the customer's experience.

 Of course we do this with OpenFastTrace.
 So lets run a trace over our own sources.